jiutongzhao/Time-Series-Data-Analysis/docs/chap3.md

 Therefore, the echoes introduce the periodic structure in $\mathrm{log}(|Y(f)|^2)$.
 When parameter $\alpha$ is small enough, the periodic structure has a perfect sinuous waveform.
 Interestingly, the periodic sawtooth waves we introduced first can actually be interpreted as an initial signal accompanied with its three non-decayed echoes.
 That's the reason cepstral analysis works.

-However, it doesn't mean that the cepstral analysis work for the signals composited with echoes.
+However, it doesn't mean that the cepstral analysis only work for the signals composited with echoes.
 Another common application of cepstral analysis is the [voice recognition](https://ieeexplore.ieee.org/document/859069).
 The principle behind is that the both the musical instrument and vocal fold has an eigen frequency thus the power of the voice naturally concentrate near the fundamental and harmonics.

 ```python
 ''' Python Implication of Cepstrum '''